DioryMe/dioryme.github.io/index.md

 **Added:**
 - *CheckInApp:* Diograph-authentication in use, multiple users enabled
-- *CheckInApp:* Diograph-store in use in check-in-app
+- *CheckInApp:* Diograph-store in use
 - *DiographServer:* Sign up & sign in & initial home screen
 - *DiographServer:* Pagination to diories#index
 - *DiographServer:* diory_type filter